andremenegatti/trelliscoffee/README.md

 # Why this repository exists?
 During my Master's research on automated bidding in public procurement auctions, I found myself manually plotting data regarding dozens of coffee auctions in order to inspect bidding behaviour.
 This was time-consuming, error-prone and outright boring.
 And since my database contains thousands of auctions, this approach would simply not allow me to see the broader picture.

-Enters `trelliscopejs`.
+Enter `trelliscopejs`.
 This phenomenal R package by [Ryan Hafen](https://github.com/hafen) allows you to easily build an interactive web page with a catalogue of plots, which can then be filtered, sorted and labeled in many useful ways.
 With `trelliscopejs`, instead of exploring my dataset to find potentially interesting auctions and _then_ plotting them, the plots for any set of auctions are just a few clicks/keystrokes away.
 Exploring auction metadata and visualizing bids are no longer two separate steps.

 # What is inside?
 In this repo, you can find a directory named `comprasnet/`, which contains the following: